DevBoxerDevBoxer Docs

 A new task is created automatically with the context of the message

-DevBoxer will respond with a link to the task created
+DevBoxer responds with a link to the task created

 Work begins in an isolated sandbox